 First, you’ll need to locate the transmission cooler lines where they enter and exit the radiator.
 It will probably be somewhere near where your coolant lines run in and out of your radiator.
 Remove the line exiting the transmission and place it in a bucket.

 Go ahead and place the funnel in the filler neck and be ready to start pouring new fluid into the funnel.
 The next steps move quickly, so make sure you’re prepared.
 Start the car engine, and the old fluid will begin to pump from the cooler line into your bucket.
 At the same time, go ahead & start pouring new fluid into your funnel.

 Make sure you don’t run it dry, as this can be harmful to your transmission.
-Once you have put about 70% fluid capacity back in the funnel, go ahead and turn off the engine.
-Replace transmission cooler line.
+Once you have put about 70% of fluid capacity back in the funnel, go ahead and turn off the engine.
+Replace the transmission cooler line.
 Check fluid level & top off if necessary.
-You just flushed transmission fluid to your vehicle.
+You just flushed transmission fluid into your vehicle.

 How to Replace Transmission Fluid:

 The way to drain the transmission fluid is to work from above, draining the old fluid through the filler tube.
 Then fill with fresh liquids.
 A hand-operated vacuum transmission fluid pump simplifies and cleans up the job.
 You can remove a third to half of the fluid from the transmission at once.

 The rest will be in the torque converter and transmission cooler.
 So do the process thrice at an interval of a week to replace almost all the old fluid.
 The little remaining old fluid will be diluted with lots of fresh new fluid.

 Some manufacturer recommends replacing filters each time you changes the transmission fluid.
 Go with what your dealership recommends.
 Note: But if your transmission pans are leaking, you should either “drop” the pan and replaces the gaskets or take it in for service.